RavenousLegs

 Markha River - Markha Valley trek in Ladakh

-Today's lunch break was at the teahouse at Narding village.
-It was again a long long day before we made it to our destination of the day.
-The lush green Markha valley looked atleast as beautiful as I had heard about it, if not more.
-My initial plan was to spend a day exploring the valley and give some rest to my legs.
-But honestly, I had started enjoying my journey more than the destination.
-My body and mind was getting used to the long strenuous walks each day.
-My thighs had pained a lot for 2 days, but after the third day, my body stopped sensing the pain.
-My legs were used to walking with the pain and we planned to continue walking the next day.
+Today’s lunch break was at the charming teahouse in Narding village.
+It was another long day before we reached our destination.
+The lush green Markha valley, as beautiful as I had heard, was even more captivating.
+Initially, I had planned to spend a day exploring the valley and giving my legs some rest.
+However, I must admit, I had started enjoying the journey more than the destination itself.
+My body and mind had adapted to the daily long and strenuous walks.
+My thighs had ached for two days, but after the third day, my body stopped perceiving the pain.
+My legs had become accustomed to walking with the discomfort, and we had decided to continue our journey the next day.

 Markha Valley - Markha Valley trek in Ladakh